leoloso/leoloso.com/src/posts/pop-api-now-fully-supports-graphql.md

 After several months of work, I can announce that my project [GraphQL API for PoP](https://github.com/getpop/api-graphql/) finally provides a spec-compliant implementation of a [GraphQL](https://graphql.org) server in PHP!
 Yay!!!!!

 The missing part, which I finished adding today, was the GraphQL syntax parser.
-Until today, the PoP API relied on [its own syntax](https://github.com/getpop/field-query) (which is needed to support the engine's broader set of features compared to a standard GraphQL server, such as [nested fields](https://github.com/getpop/api-graphql#nested-fields), [nested directives](https://github.com/getpop/api-graphql#nested-directives), and others).
+Until today, the PoP API relied on [its own syntax](https://github.com/getpop/field-query) (which is needed to support the engine's broader set of features compared to a standard GraphQL server, such as [composable fields](https://github.com/getpop/api-graphql#composable-fields), [nested directives](https://github.com/getpop/api-graphql#nested-directives), and others).
 However, I had the realization that this custom syntax is a superset of GraphQL's syntax and, as such, it would not be a problem to support it.
 After exploring all the [existing GraphQL server implementations in PHP](https://devhub.io/repos/chentsulin-awesome-graphql#lib-php), I took the one [implemented by Youshido](https://github.com/youshido-php/GraphQL) and used their parser, and it works like magic!

 <div style="font-size: 100px">
 🥳